 Not far from Taejongdae park is Busan Tower with an Observatory deck.
 Tickets for the observatory deck are pretty cheap and it provides amazing views over Busan on a clear day.

 The top tourist attraction in Busan is Gamcheon Culture Village which I really recommend going to.
-For details on what Gamcheon Culture Village is and how to get there, have a read of my full post here, but essentially if you’ve seen photos of a hillside full of colourful buildings in Busan like the below photo, that’s the culture village in Busan!
+For details on what Gamcheon Culture Village is and how to get there, have a read of my full post here, but essentially if you’ve seen photos of a hillside full of colourful buildings in Busan like the below photo, that’s the cultural village in Busan!

 For what to do in Busan, not far from Gamcheon Culture Village is BIFF Square, getting its name from Busan International Film Festival.
 I didn’t find it to be that exciting but there’s some street food on offer and some restaurants.
 Nearby is also Gukje Market and Nampodong Street.
 All of these 3 places are great to team up with the Culture Village as they’re close by and easy to see in one day in Busan.